Blendify/blender-manual/trunk/blender_docs/manual/render/shader_nodes/input/ao.rst

 ==========

 Samples :guilabel:`Cycles Only`
    Number of samples to use for ray traced ambient occlusion sampling.
-Keep as low as possible for best performance.
+   Keep as low as possible for an optimal performance.
 Inside :guilabel:`Cycles Only`
    Detect convex rather than concave shapes, by computing occlusion inside mesh.
 Only Local :guilabel:`Cycles Only`